greenelab/meta-review/manuscript.md

 In biomedical journals, the convention is that the first and last authors made the most substantial contributions to the manuscript.
 This convention can be difficult to reconcile in a collaborative effort.
 Using Git, we could quantify the number of commits each author made or the number of sentences an author wrote or edited, but these metrics discount intellectual contributions such as discussing primary literature and reviewing pull requests.
-Therefore, we concluded that it is not possible to construct an objective system to compare and weight the different types of contributions and produce an ordered author list [@e2rpsIbt].
+Therefore, we concluded that it is not possible to construct an objective system to compare and weight the different types of contributions and produce an ordered author list [@url:http://ivory.idyll.org/blog/2019-authorship-revisiting.html].

 To address this issue, we generalized the concept of "co-first" authorship, in which two or more authors are denoted as making equal contributions to a paper.
-We defined four types of contributions [@PZMP42Ak], from major to minor, and reviewed the GitHub discussions and commits to assign authors to these categories.
+We defined four types of contributions [@doi:10.1098/rsif.2017.0387], from major to minor, and reviewed the GitHub discussions and commits to assign authors to these categories.
 A randomized algorithm then arbitrarily ordered authors within each contribution category, and we combined the category-specific author lists to produce a traditional ordering.
 The randomization procedure was shared with the authors in advance (pre-registered) and run in a deterministic manner.
 Given the same author contributions, it always produced the same ordered author list.
 We annotated the author list to indicate that author order was partly randomized and emphasize that the order did not indicate one author contributed more than another from the same category.
 The Deep Review author ordering procedure illustrates authorship possibilities when all contributions are publicly tracked and recorded that would be difficult with a traditional collaborative writing platform.

-Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [@15YfJWkEd] (5000 authors) and the report of the _Drosophila_ genome [@Szy8sdWq] (1000 authors).
+Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [@doi:10.1103/PhysRevLett.114.191803] (5000 authors) and the report of the _Drosophila_ genome [@doi:10.1534/g3.114.015966] (1000 authors).
-Yet the number of people that participated in writing those papers, as opposed to generating and analyzing the data, is not always clear and is likely to be far below the number of authors [@NGOit8L2; @nahdPyLb].
+Yet the number of people that participated in writing those papers, as opposed to generating and analyzing the data, is not always clear and is likely to be far below the number of authors [@doi:10.1038/521263f; @doi:10.1038/nature.2015.17567].
 Manubot provides the scientists involved in large collaborations the opportunity to actively participate, through a public forum, in the writing process.

 ## Discussion

 ### Collaborative review manuscripts

-The open scholarly writing Manubot enables has particular benefits for review articles, which present the state of the art in a scientific field [@Rhm4AK0j].
+The open scholarly writing Manubot enables has particular benefits for review articles, which present the state of the art in a scientific field [@doi:10.1371/journal.pcbi.1003149].
 Literature reviews are typically written in private by an invited team of colleagues.
 In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- can maximize a review's value.
 Open drafting of reviews is especially helpful for capturing state-of-the-art knowledge about rapidly advancing research topics at the intersection of existing disciplines where contributors bring diverse opinions and expertise.

 Writing review articles in a public forum allows review authors to engage with the original researchers to clarify their methods and results and present them accurately, as exemplified [here](https://github.com/greenelab/deep-review/issues/213).
-Additionally, discussing manuscripts in the open generates valuable pre-publication peer review of preprints [@pqBLIXzp] or post-publication peer review [@LfJGtB83; @jYs2OUFW; @HflJ6Hy5].
+Additionally, discussing manuscripts in the open generates valuable pre-publication peer review of preprints [@tag:avasthi-preprints] or post-publication peer review [@pmid:25851694; @doi:10.1371/journal.pmed.1001772; @doi:10.3389/fncom.2012.00063].
-Because incentives to provide public peer review of existing literature [@uw5bep8P] are lacking, open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.
+Because incentives to provide public peer review of existing literature [@doi:10.1629/uksg.245] are lacking, open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.

 ### Additional collaborative writing projects

 The Deep Review was not the first scholarly manuscript written online via an open collaborative process.
-This type of manuscript is also known as a Massively Open Online Paper [@16H8Gdlkx].
+This type of manuscript is also known as a Massively Open Online Paper [@doi:10.31222/osf.io/et8ak].
-In 2013, two dozen mathematicians created the 600-page Homotopy Type Theory book, writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
+In 2013, two dozen mathematicians created the 600-page Homotopy Type Theory book, writing collaboratively in LaTeX on GitHub [@url:https://homotopytypetheory.org/book/; @url:http://math.andrej.com/2013/06/20/the-hott-book/].
 Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in AsciiDoc format have engaged hundreds of contributors.
 Both Homotopy Type Theory and Mastering Bitcoin continue to be maintained years after their initial publication.
-A 2017 perspective on the future of peer review was written collaboratively on Overleaf, with contributions from 32 authors [@52Q1v5nS].
+A 2017 perspective on the future of peer review was written collaboratively on Overleaf, with contributions from 32 authors [@doi:10.12688/f1000research.12037.2].
-While debate was raging over tightening the default threshold for statistical significance, nearly 150 scientists contributed to a Google Doc discussion that was condensed into a traditional journal commentary [@82ZjWq3i; @HXpnCQu1].
+While debate was raging over tightening the default threshold for statistical significance, nearly 150 scientists contributed to a Google Doc discussion that was condensed into a traditional journal commentary [@doi:10.1126/science.aat0471; @doi:10.1038/s41562-018-0311-x].
 The greatest success to date of open collaborative writing is arguably Wikipedia, whose English version contains over 5.5 million articles.
 Wikipedia scaled encyclopedias [far beyond](https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons) any privately-written alternative.
 These examples illustrate how open collaborative writing can scale scholarly manuscripts where diverse opinion and expertise are paramount beyond what would otherwise be possible.

 Open writing also presents new opportunities for distributing scholarly communication.
 Though it is still valuable to have versioned drafts of a manuscript with digital identifiers, journal publication may not be the terminal endpoint for collaborative manuscripts.
-After releasing the first version of the Deep Review [@tJKvnIaZ], 14 new contributors updated the manuscript (Figure @fig:contrib).
+After releasing the first version of the Deep Review [@doi:10.1101/142760], 14 new contributors updated the manuscript (Figure @fig:contrib).
 Existing authors continue to discuss new literature, [creating a living document](https://github.com/greenelab/deep-review/).
-Manubot provides an ideal platform for perpetual reviews [@Xs2yPQcr; @H0XkaC8S].
+Manubot provides an ideal platform for perpetual reviews [@arxiv:1502.01329; @tag:livecoms].

-Concepts for the future of scholarly publishing extend beyond collaborative writing [@Bu8VxdWB; @WDvu1SAV; @ILhLpgTs].
+Concepts for the future of scholarly publishing extend beyond collaborative writing [@doi:10.22541/au.148769949.92783646; @doi:10.22541/au.149693987.70506124; @tag:techblog-brown].
-Pandoc Scholar [@17wKkS4DV] and Bookdown [@1BISa1RLr], which has been used for open writing [@1CblcIDkq], both enhance traditional Markdown to better support publishing.
+Pandoc Scholar [@doi:10.7717/peerj-cs.112] and Bookdown [@doi:10.1201/9781315204963], which has been used for open writing [@doi:10.12688/f1000research.16516.1], both enhance traditional Markdown to better support publishing.
-[Dokieli](https://dokie.li/) is a clientside editor for HTML articles, which aims for decentralization by adhering to web standards that allow articles and reader annotations to be stored by any participating server [@q41cceRt].
+[Dokieli](https://dokie.li/) is a clientside editor for HTML articles, which aims for decentralization by adhering to web standards that allow articles and reader annotations to be stored by any participating server [@url:https://csarven.ca/dokieli-rww].
 [Texture](https://substance.io/texture/) is also a browser-based editor, but uses JATS as the primary storage format.

 Several projects in addition to Manubot provide infrastructure for citation-by-identifier.
 For example, the [knitcitations](https://github.com/cboettig/knitcitations) package enables citation by DOI or URL in R Markdown documents.
 Zotero has developed bibliographic metadata extractors, called [translators](https://github.com/zotero/translators/), for over 500 resources.
-[Citation.js](https://citation.js.org/) converts bibliographic references or identifiers in a variety of formats to CSL JSON [@1CNWD7ZF], and is used by [pwcite](http://wikicite.org/wcite/#filter-pwcite), a Pandoc filter that enables citing Wikidata IDs.
+[Citation.js](https://citation.js.org/) converts bibliographic references or identifiers in a variety of formats to CSL JSON [@doi:10.7717/peerj-cs.214], and is used by [pwcite](http://wikicite.org/wcite/#filter-pwcite), a Pandoc filter that enables citing Wikidata IDs.

-Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and [jekyll-travis](https://github.com/mfenner/jekyll-travis), which was used to produce a [continuously published webpage](http://book.openingscience.org/) for the Opening Science book [@nqeDrtsc; @ujrfOBM1].
+Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and [jekyll-travis](https://github.com/mfenner/jekyll-travis), which was used to produce a [continuously published webpage](http://book.openingscience.org/) for the Opening Science book [@url:http://blog.martinfenner.org/2014/03/10/continuous-publishing/; @doi:10.1007/978-3-319-00026-8].
-Binder [@Q20Bxdsr], Distill journal articles [@MHNCSD5I], Idyll [@1ESo5MNnB], and Stencila [@BWMf57EM; @KLKZcPlg] support manuscripts with interactive graphics and close integration with the underlying code.
+Binder [@doi:10.25080/Majora-4af1f417-011], Distill journal articles [@doi:10.23915/distill.00010], Idyll [@tag:idyll], and Stencila [@tag:stencila; @tag:elife-repro-article] support manuscripts with interactive graphics and close integration with the underlying code.
 As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.

 Several other open science efforts are GitHub-based like our collaborative writing process.
-ReScience [@8o1nWux7] as well as titles from [Open Journals](http://www.theoj.org/), such as the _Journal of Open Source Software_ [@xpw2aizK], rely on GitHub for peer review and hosting.
+ReScience [@doi:10.7717/peerj-cs.142] as well as titles from [Open Journals](http://www.theoj.org/), such as the _Journal of Open Source Software_ [@doi:10.7717/peerj-cs.147], rely on GitHub for peer review and hosting.
-Distill uses GitHub for transparent peer review and post-publication peer review [@1ESYVbN4H].
+Distill uses GitHub for transparent peer review and post-publication peer review [@doi:10.23915/distill.00013].
-GitHub is increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.
+GitHub is increasingly used for resource curation [@doi:10.7717/peerj-cs.134], and collaborative scholarly reviews combine literature curation with discussion and interpretation.

 ### Limitations